dimitri/pgloader/pgloader.1.md

 ## LOAD MESSAGES

-This command is still experimental and allows to receive messages in UDP with a syslog like format, and depending on matching rules load named parts them to a destination table.
+This command is still experimental and allows receiving messages via UDP using a syslog like format, and, depending on rule matching, loads named portions of the data stream into a destination table.

     LOAD MESSAGES
         FROM syslog://localhost:10514/